Tofu Turkey, Anyone?

 No one, including me, really wants to eat a tofu turkey.

-Around the holidays, I am surrounded by things I want to eat, but know I shouldn't.
-Like breads, cheeses, dips and desserts.
+Around the holidays, I am surrounded by things I want to eat, but know I shouldn’t.
+Like bread, cheeses, dips and desserts.
 Or, there isn’t enough for me to eat.
 I have to eat before I leave and bring a dish to pass that will not only be something I can consume, but also something that pleases others.
 And in the worse cases, I inadvertently trouble or offend others because of what I am or am not eating.
 Salad and potatoes, is that really all you’re eating?
 Is there anything else I can make for you?
 The stuffing is gluten-free.
 How do you get protein if you don’t eat meat or eggs?
 Oh, just have a little dessert, it’s not going to hurt you.
 And on it goes.

 Food has always been difficult for me.
 As a baby, I was vegetarian, bordering on vegan, pushing the meat out of my mouth that my mom would put in spaghetti sauce and hide in my mashed potatoes.
 I even used to peel the cheese off of pizza.
 Somehow, I instinctively knew what was good for me.
 And what was not.